awoldt/gograte/README.md

 | `--source-*` | Connection details for the **source** (the "template" database). |
 | `--target-*` | Connection details for the **target** (the database to be updated). |

 > **Note:** Passwords are optional and can be omitted if the database doesn't require them.
+The `--source-schema` and `--target-schema` flags are also optional and allow you to specify which schema within each database to perform actions on.
+The 'public' schema is selected by default if not provided.

 ## ⚠️ Warning